roehampton/module-content/computer-systems/week-02/lab/README.md

 Then drag the AND operation from the logic gate control session on the tool box.
 Wires then together with the toggle switch final drag the output bulb
-Experiment by on and offing the switches at different intervals and record your output using the lable component.
+Experiment by swtiching on and off the switches at different intervals and record your output using the label component.

 ## Finding a Truth Table